Commutative exact algebras and modular tensor categories: Witt equivalence and VOA extensions

 ($\Leftarrow$) We will prove the contrapositive.
 Suppose that $\C$ is not completely anisotropic.
 Then we have a haploid, commutative, exact algebra $A\neq \unit$ in $\C$.
-The free functor $F_A:\C\rightarrow\C_A$ is then a central tensor functor that is not an embedding, thereby showing that every central functor is not fully faithful. \end{proof}
+The free functor $F_A:\C\rightarrow\C_A$ is then a central tensor functor that is not fully faithful, thereby showing that not every central functor is fully faithful. \end{proof}